 - Players’ feet should always remain together.

-- When leader says Air, players must jump into the air and land in the same place s/he started.
+- When the leader says, “air,” players must jump into the air and land in the same place they started.

 - Players should always remain facing forward.

-- If players make a mistake, they must run to a pre-indentify location–such as another line–and touch it before returning to the game.
+- If players make a mistake, they must run to a pre-identified location—such as another line—and touch it before returning to the game.

 - If players make a mistake, have them move backward to a line behind them.

-- Play elimination style such that if players make a mistake, they must step out (to line up or to another activity) until only one player remains.
+- Play elimination style so that if players make a mistake, they must step out (to line up or to another activity) until only one player remains.

 - Use various other calls for different movements, based on the age and ability of the players, such as:

-- Use this game as a transitional game where the players who make a wrong movement are then to (get a drink, get snack, start homework, line up, etc.).
+- Use this game as a transitional game where the players who make an incorrect movement are then sent to the next activity (i.e., get a drink, get snack, start homework, line up, etc.).